 Alexander von Humboldt was a discoverer and cosmopolitan, a fighter for the freedom of research, a humanist and a patron of excellent academic talent.
 Shortly after his death, the Alexander von Humboldt Foundation for Nature Research and Travel was established in 1860.
 Until it lost its endowment capital in the inflation of 1923, it essentially provided support for German scientists setting off on research journeys to other countries.
 The objective was to use international exchange in the spirit of Humboldt to overcome boundaries and promote universal understanding.
 A new Alexander von Humboldt Foundation was established by the German Reich in 1925.
 Its main purpose was now to support foreign students and later academics and doctoral candidates during their stay in Germany.
 In 1945, the Foundation ceased functioning.
 Today’s Alexander von Humboldt Foundation was established by the Federal Republic of Germany on 10 December 1953, partly at the behest of former Humboldt guest researchers.

 Mutual understanding coupled with academic freedom and excellence have remained our creed to this day.
 With Humboldt as a model, we maintain an international network of academic cooperation and trust.
-It links together more than 26,000 Humboldtians throughout the world, including 50 Nobel Laureates.The Alexander von Humboldt Foundation is funded by the Federal Foreign Office, the Federal Ministry of Education and Research, the Federal Ministry for Economic Cooperation and Development, the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety as well as a number of national and international partners.
+It links together more than 26,000 Humboldtians throughout the world, including 50 Nobel Laureates.The Alexander von Humboldt Foundation is funded by the Federal Foreign Office, the Federal Ministry of Education and Research, the Federal Ministry for Economic Cooperation and Development, the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety as well as a number of national and international partners.